Time-of-use energy tariffs in the UK: are they worth it in 2026?

 Find out if a TOU tariff will actually save you money

-Get a whole-of-market comparison based on your postcode and home setup.
+Get a whole-of-market comparison based on your postcode and home setup, benchmarked against the July 2026 price cap.
 If TOU isn’t right for you, we’ll help you spot better alternatives.

 Takes a minute.
 No obligation to switch.